 It is considered an unethical breeding practice to mate folded-eared pairs.
 Combined, the dominant gene that produces folded ears may cause a degenerative joint disease, affecting the spine, hind legs and tail.
 Visible signs include thicker tail bones or spines, limited mobility, sensitivity to touch and rigid movements.

 To avoid joint degeneration, breeders are encouraged to mate folded-eared Scottish folds with straight-eared Scottish folds.

 - Don’t Miss: 19 Cat Health Warning Signs

 Check local shelters for Scottish folds in need of a new home.
 If you’re uncertain about how to find reputable shelters, start by visiting Pets Adviser’s adoption page.
-Kitten mills do exist, so please read our kitten mill article and familiarize yourself with our puppy mill red flags (they apply to kittens, too).

-This featured contribution was written by Kevin Cooper, who writes about pet-related topics on behalf of ASPCA Pet Insurance.
+Editor’s Note: This featured contribution was written by Kevin Cooper, who writes about pet-related topics on behalf of ASPCA Pet Insurance.
 He also enjoys learning about trending pet-related news across the web.

 Get Free Recall Alerts!
 Sign up now to Petful’s twice-monthly email newsletter, and you’ll also get our FREE pet food recall alerts.
 You’ll be among the very first to know about recalls.
 Click here to sign up now (it’s free).